Importance of colors

 - Adobe Color – formerly Adobe Kuler, this tool generates a color palette from any basic color.
 If you have an Adobe account, you can save and share palettes with others.

-- Coolors – one of the best tools, super fast and with intuitive interface.
+- Coolors – one of the best tools, super fast, and with an intuitive interface.

 - ColourLovers – boasts over a million color palettes.